 - After providing a bulk of literary wonders, this great writer breathed his last on the 5th of December in 1870.

-- The French government honored him by name a Metro Station to him in 1970.
+- The French government honored him by naming a Metro Station to him in 1970.

-Like other prolific literary figures, Alexander Dumas’s popularity as an author lies in his writing style that eventually makes him stand among other writers.
+Like most prolific literary figures, Alexander Dumas’s popularity as an author lies in his writing style, which eventually makes him stand out among other writers.
 It is a blend of elements of realism, humor, and romance.
 This mixture has an uncanny allurement for the readers to start reading and end it before starting some other work.
 For example, his most celebrated work, The Three Musketeers, follows a simple narrative style, expressive diction, and cliffhanging technique.
-Therefore, it is natural that a reader’s interest is aligned with the story until he ends it.
-Another distinct quality of his writing style is the use of vivid characterization that means his characters have personalities of their own.
-Regarding literary devices, he often turns toward symbolism, allegory, allusions, and imagery, and sound devices.
-Some of the major themes in his writings are politics, hopes, and the strength of friendship, romance, and the nature of mankind.
+Hence, it is natural that a reader’s interest is aligned with the story until he ends it.
+Another distinct quality of his writing style is the use of vivid characterization, which means his characters have personalities of their own.
+Regarding literary devices, he often turns toward symbolism, allegory, allusions, imagery, and sound devices.
+Some of the major themes in his writings are politics, hopes, the strength of friendship, romance, and the nature of mankind.

 Some Important Works of Alexandre Dumas